 Although it is true that you could be tricked into trusting the promises on the quality of CBD products on seeing them coming with attractive packaging, it is also important to realize that packaging is a step so important when it comes to CBD.
 Exposure to heat, light, and moisture can lead to the disintegration of CBD, resulting in the loss of its potency.
 Hence CBD oils, tinctures, and other products come in transparent glass bottles.
 The costs involved in the packaging step will definitely reflect in the final price and it is justifiable.

 The knowledge of the potential of CBD and the growing number of satisfied users are creating a great demand for it in the market.
 However, as of now, the supply seems to be struggling to catch up with the demand.
 Hemp farming for CBD was only legalized in 2018 after the US Farm Bill was passed.
 Before the Farm Bill, CBD was regarded as a Federal Controlled Drug substance.
 CBD hemp farming hasn’t expanded to such a level that it can meet the growing demand.

 Greed Of Manufacturers

 CBD craze resembles a gold rush.
-Some CBD companies are entering the market with just one intention, making profit.
-They introduce low quality CBD products into the market and charge a high price for them.
+Some CBD companies are entering the market with just one intention, making a profit.
+They introduce low-quality CBD products into the market and charge a high price for them.
 The prices of many cannabidiol products are too high when compared to the costs involved in their manufacture.

-Poor quality products and extremely high prices that cannot be justified result from the largely unregulated nature of the CBD market.
+Poor quality products and extremely high prices cannot be justified result of the largely unregulated nature of the CBD market.
 Advancements in medicine and technology will hopefully bring a much-needed change.